cpske/programming1/git/intro-git.md

     src/ (your project source code)
     other project files
 ```
-3. This creates an empty repository.
+3. The new repository is empty.
 You must add files, as described below.

-### Add files to Repository and Check Status
+### Add files to the Repository and Check Status

 You must tell git which files it should save in the repository using the `git add` command.
 These are called **tracked files**.
 Suppose your project has a file README.md containing this text:
 <blockquote>